niekdegooijerfh/documentation/en/user-guide/data-suspension/autosuspendhelper.md

 #### Platform independent

 You need to assign a function that creates a new AppState when there is none persisted.
 And the driver that is used for persistence.
+This can be done in the PCL for example.
+Or if it's a application for one platform in the application startup code.

 ```
 RxApp.SuspensionHost.CreateNewAppState = () => new AppState ();